Electrotherapy Treatment in Stockport and Manchester

 - Swelling following ligament sprains and muscle strains.

-NMES is a type of electrotherapy that stimulates a muscle contraction using electrical impulses in order to strengthen weak muscles, reduce swelling and relieve pain.
+NMES is a type of electrotherapy that stimulates a muscle contraction using electrical impulses to strengthen weak muscles, reduce swelling and relieve pain.

 The impulses are generated by a device and delivered through electrodes (pads that adhere to the skin) over the middle of the muscles that require stimulating, which causes the muscles to contract.

-For example, NMES can be used following knee surgery to stimulate the muscles in the thigh to minimise muscle wastage and increase strength.
+NMES is mainly used to strengthen weak muscles.
+For example, it can be used following knee surgery to stimulate the muscles in the thigh to reduce muscle wastage and increase strength.

 The NMES can be hired and used at home with guidance by your physiotherapists, to compliment your home exercise programme.

-TRANSCUTANEOUS ELECTRICAL NERVE STIMULATION (TENS) is a method of pain relief involving the use of a mild electrical current.
+Tens is used for pain relief by using of a mild electrical current.

 A TENS machine is a small, battery-operated device that has leads connected to sticky pads called electrodes, which are attached directly to your skin.
 When the machine is switched on, small electrical impulses are delivered to the affected area of your body, which you feel as a tingling sensation.